shresthkapoor7/space/content/strands/moving-to-docker.md

   />
 </div>

-### the frontend issues
+### The frontend mess

-haven't touched strands in a while, and right now i'm dealing with this weird situation where the frontend looks solid visually but the underlying code is a mess. the css is scattered everywhere with no real structure. i keep thinking about how clean the ∑pace codebase looks - everything has its place and you can actually find what you're looking for. that's what i want strands to feel like.
+Visually Strands looks fine, but under the hood the CSS is scattered everywhere.
+No structure, no consistency.
+I keep thinking about Σpace its clean, organized, and easy to navigate.
+That’s exactly what I want Strands to feel like.

-### the backend and auth issues
+### Backend + auth reality check

-then there's the backend situation. this being my first real express project, i was basically fumbling around in the dark when i started. but between then and now, i've actually taken time to understand the framework properly - watched tutorials, built some practice projects, and finally grasped how middleware and auth services actually work. funny thing is, i didn't even know nodemon existed and kept manually restarting my server like some kind of caveman. the real bottleneck though is postgres. the whole express setup isn't containerized, so the connection between postgres and express is just janky. and since i couldn't figure out how to expose the postgres port properly, i can't even peek inside the database to see what's happening. also shoutout to this [banger video](https://www.youtube.com/watch?v=SccSCuHhOw0)
+This was my first real Express project, so I was basically fumbling in the dark.
+Since then I’ve taken time to learn properly built practice apps, understood middleware/auth but my biggest bottleneck is still Postgres.
+Without containerization, connecting Express ↔ Postgres is just janky.
+I couldn’t even peek into the DB without hacking ports.
+(Shoutout to this [banger video](https://www.youtube.com/watch?v=SccSCuHhOw0) that finally clicked things for me.)

-### open router vs gemini
+### Open Router vs Gemini

 <div style="display: flex; justify-content: center; margin-top: 1rem;">
   <img